Eleanor Catton

-Eleanor Catton MNZM (born 24 September 1985) is a New Zealand novelist and screenwriter.
+Eleanor Catton MNZM (born 1985) is a New Zealand novelist and screenwriter.
 Born in Canada, Catton moved to New Zealand as a child and grew up in Christchurch.
 She completed a master's degree in creative writing at the International Institute of Modern Letters.
 Her award-winning debut novel, The Rehearsal, written as her Master's thesis, was published in 2008, and has been adapted into a 2016 film of the same name.
 Her second novel, The Luminaries, won the 2013 Booker Prize, making Catton the youngest author ever to win the prize (at age 28) and only the second New Zealander.
 It was subsequently adapted into a television miniseries, with Catton as screenwriter.
+In 2023, she was named on the Granta Best of Young British Novelists list.

 Early life

-Catton was born in Canada, where her father was a graduate student completing his doctorate at the University of Western Ontario on a Commonwealth scholarship.
-Her mother Judith is a New Zealander from Canterbury, while her father, philosopher Philip Catton, comes from Washington State.
+Catton was born in Canada in 1985, where her father was a graduate student completing his doctorate at the University of Western Ontario on a Commonwealth scholarship.
+Her mother Judith is a New Zealander from Canterbury, while her father, philosopher Philip Catton, comes from Washington State in the US.
 Her family returned to New Zealand when she was six years old, and Catton grew up in Christchurch.
 Her mother was a children's librarian at the time, and the family had no TV; Catton was an avid reader and writer from an early age.

-At age 13 the family spent a year living in Leeds while her father was on a sabbatical at the university, and Catton attended local comprehensive Lawnswood School which she referred to as "amazing" and "gloriously rough".
+When she was aged 13 the family spent a year living in Leeds while her father was on a sabbatical at the university, and Catton attended local comprehensive Lawnswood School which she referred to as "amazing" and "gloriously rough".
 Back in Christchurch she attended Burnside High School, studied English at the University of Canterbury, and completed a Master's degree in Creative Writing at the International Institute of Modern Letters, Victoria University of Wellington.
 She is related to historian Bruce Catton.

 Literary career

 The Rehearsal

 Catton's debut novel, The Rehearsal, was published in 2008 when she was 22.
 Written as her Master's thesis, it deals with reactions to an affair between a male teacher and a girl at his secondary school.
 The Rehearsal won the 2009 Betty Trask Award in the UK, and was longlisted for the Orange Prize and on the shortlist of the Guardian First Book Award.

 That year Catton was awarded a fellowship to the Iowa Writers' Workshop, where she completed her MFA and taught creative writing until 2011.
-In 2011, she was the Ursula Bethell Writer in Residence at the University of Canterbury, and in 2012 a writer in residence at the Michael King Writers' Centre in Auckland.
+In 2011, she was the Ursula Bethell Writer in Residence at the University of Canterbury, and in 2012 a writer in residence at the Michael King Writers Centre in Auckland.

 In 2016, The Rehearsal was adapted into a film of the same name directed by Alison Maclean.
 It was screened in the Contemporary World Cinema section at the 2016 Toronto International Film Festival.